Coltishall

-Coltishall is a village and civil parish in the English county of Norfolk.
+Coltishall is a village and civil parish in the Broadland district, in the English county of Norfolk.

 Coltishall is located on the River Bure and within the Norfolk Broads, 2.4 mi north-west of Wroxham and 7.7 mi north-east of Norwich.

 In local dialect, Coltishall may be pronounced "Coltshall", "Coltshull" or "Cõlesil/Cõltsul".

 Etymology

 Coltishall's name is of Old English origin and first attested in the Domesday Book of 1086 in the forms Cokereshala and Coketeshala.
 From 1200 onwards, it is attested in the contracted form Couteshal(e), in which form it has more or less remained to the present day (the l in the modern spelling is due to hypercorrection).
 The second part of the name is thought to derive from the Old English word halh ('nook') but the origin of the first part is uncertain; one guess is that it was an otherwise unattested personal name Coccede or Cohhede, and thus meant 'Coccede's nook'.
 However, The Cambridge Dictionary of English Place-Names concludes that "the recorded forms are too few and contradictory for satisfactory explanation".